DanielMuller/farfromhome.asia/content/post/singapore-is-green.md

   lightbox="lightbox"
 >}}

-For almost every European, Singapore is either a financial town with high rise buildings and men in suits, or just an airport where you can have a massage while waiting for your connecting flight to Sidney.
+For almost every European, Singapore is either a financial town with high rise buildings and men in suits, or just an airport where you can have a massage while waiting for your connecting flight to Sidney.<!--more-->

 {{<amp-polaroid
   alt="Financial district"